miruken/ES5/README.md

 # ES5
-The ES5 implementation of Miruken
+The ES5 implementation of Miruken.
+Runs in current browsers.
+Requires no transpiling.